Sierra Nevada with your dog: a complete guide to enjoying the snow together

 Are dogs allowed on the ski slopes?

-No. Dogs are not allowed on the ski slopes or ski lifts at the Sierra Nevada.
+No. Dogs are not allowed on the ski slopes or ski lifts at the Sierra Nevada resort.

-The restriction is for safety reasons, to ensure harmony with skiers, and to protect the animals themselves.
+This restriction is for safety reasons, coexistence with skiers, and the protection of the animal itself.

-It is possible to enjoy the snow with your dog in natural areas and trails outside the ski area.
+It is possible to enjoy the snow with your dog in natural areas and trails outside the ski domain.

-There are no official areas designated exclusively for dogs, but there are recommended areas where it is common to walk with them:
+There are no official designated areas exclusively for dogs, but there are recommended areas where it is common to walk them:

 · Hoya de la Mora area and surroundings

-It is always advisable to keep your dog on a leash in busy areas and to respect the signs.
+It is always advisable to keep your dog on a leash in busy areas and to respect signage.

 What are the best dog-friendly hotels in Sierra Nevada?

-The best accommodations for traveling with dogs are usually:
+The best accommodations for traveling with a dog are usually:

 · Tourist apartments